Just getting to know us?

 Just a few blocks down the street is the SUBVETS WWII Memorial commemorating the submarines and submariners lost during WWII. (allow 20 minutes)

-Take the shuttle bus (running 8 Saturdays in July and August only) to the Submarine Force Museum and Library to visit the Historic Ship Nautilus, our nation’s first nuclear powered submarine. (allow 1 1/2 hours)
+Take the shuttle bus to the Submarine Force Museum and Library to visit the Historic Ship Nautilus, our nation’s first nuclear powered submarine. (allow 1 1/2 hours)